-The Master of Science of Traditional Chinese Medicine (MSTCM) and the Doctor of Acupuncture and Chinese Medicine (DACM) programs are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) - the recognized accrediting agency for programs preparing acupuncture and Chinese medicine practitioners.
+The Master of Science of Traditional Chinese Medicine (MSTCM) and the Doctor of Acupuncture and Chinese Medicine (DACM) programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM) - the recognized accrediting agency for programs preparing acupuncture and Chinese medicine practitioners.

 Since the merger with California Institute of Integral Studies (CIIS) in July 2015, ACTCM as one of the four schools of CIIS, is institutionally accredited by WSCUC, a regional accreditor.